ethyca/fides/docs/fides/docs/guides/complex_fields.md

 ```

 ## Reference a nested field

-To define a relationship between a field on one collection and a nested field on another collection, use dot notation
-in the `fidesops_meta` references for as many levels are necessary.
+To define a relationship between a field on one collection and a nested field on another collection, use dot notation in the `fidesops_meta` references for as many levels are necessary.

-In the example below, we might add a separate `customer` collection that references
-the nested field `workplace_info.id` field in the `customer_details` collection.
-Under references, this field is denoted by `<collection_name>.<field_name>.<sub_field>` name, or
+In the example below, this field is denoted by `<collection_name>.<field_name>.<sub_field>` name, or
 `customer_details.workplace_info.id`.

-If we preferred, we could instead define this relationship on the `customer_details.workplace_info.id` field itself,
+This relationship could also be defined on the `customer_details.workplace_info.id` field itself,
 with a direction of `from`, with field `mydatabase.customer.workplace_id`, and dataset `mydatabase`.

 ```yaml